fo-am/foam-kernow/guide.md

 ### Outside of the scope #2 - funded work that is collaborative

-If we are part of a collaborative project with a lead partner who is redistributing funding to us - then this is not nessisarily classed as a supply:
+If we are part of a collaborative project with a lead partner who is redistributing funding to us - then this is not necessarily classed as a supply:

 > Provided HMRC is satisfied that the collaborative arrangement is